Overview

 • Using the TagProvider connections, to dynamic use the data from remote MQTT Brokers.

-In order the expedite the testing of those connections, the Data Explorer tools allows you easily select those settings, and explorer the connection and data of that MQTT Broker.
+To speed up the testing of these connections, the Data Explorer tool allows you to easily select the settings and explore the connection and data of the MQTT broker.

 Just select the configuration you want to test, and connect to it.